Five Common Mistakes in Natatorium Design

 Low returns create two significant problems for an indoor swimming pool.

 First, chloramines and other DBP’s tend to have a very low pH, which means this contaminated air corrodes and rusts virtually everything it passes by.
 When this moisture condenses on metal surfaces, in particular, rust is rampant.
 A good analogy is chain-smoking cigarettes.
-That fancy pool dehumidifier your client spent six figures on is chain-smoking chloramines, and the inside may be corroded severely because of it.
-Such damage is costly.
+That fancy pool dehumidifier is basically chain-smoking chloramines, and the inside may be corroded severely because of it.
+This is a very costly mistake that can open designers up to risk and liability.

 Remedy